-Ms. Flanagan provided vocal harmony on several hymns and songs.
-That included:
+Ms. Flanagan provided vocal harmony on several hymns and songs, including:

 Ms. Jamie Flanagan has a Bachelor of Science in Arts Management from Shenandoah Music Conservatory (part of Shenandoah University headquartered in Winchester, Virginia) with a concentration in music.
 Voice was her major instrument and piano her minor.